Levelized cost of electricity

-Average unsubsidized levelized cost of electricity in the United States.
-With increasingly widespread implementation of sustainable energy sources, costs for sustainable have declined, most notably for energy generated by solar panels.
-Data source is Lazard, it is assuming a discount factor of 7.7%.
+With increasingly widespread implementation of renewable energy sources, costs have declined, most notably for energy generated by solar panels.

 The levelized cost of electricity (LCOE) is a measure of the average net present cost of electricity generation for a generator over its lifetime.
-It is used for investment planning and to compare different methods of electricity generation on a consistent basis.
+It is one of several cost metrics used for investment planning and to compare different methods of electricity generation on a consistent basis.

 The more general term levelized cost of energy may include the costs of either electricity or heat.
 The latter is also referred to as levelized cost of heat or levelized cost of heating (LCOH), or levelized cost of thermal energy.

 Definition

 The cost of electricity production depends on costs during the expected lifetime of the generator and the amount of electricity the generator is expected to produce over its lifetime.
-The levelized cost of electricity (LCOE) is the average cost in currency per energy unit, for example, EUR per kilowatt-hour or AUD per megawatt-hour.
+The levelized cost of electricity (LCOE) is the constant price per unit of energy that would yield a net present value of zero for the project, or, more technically, the "cost that, if assigned to every unit of energy produced (or saved) by the system over the analysis period, will equal the [total life-cycle cost] (TLCC) when discounted back to the base year."

 LCOE is defined by the formula: